JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 * `com.intellij.applicationService`: designed to declare an application level service.
 * `com.intellij.projectService`: designed to declare a project level service.
 * `com.intellij.moduleService`: designed to declare a module level service.
+Consider not using module services because it can lead to increased memory usage for a project with a lot of modules.

 **To declare a service:**